 Stonibrook was a large estate off Northampton Road in Peninsula, Ohio.
 The location was near what is now Blossom Music Center.
 Bill and Anna Johnson were a married African American couple who owned the 45-acre estate filled with evergreens and three inland lakes.
-Bill was a World War II veteran who after the war returned to the United States and worked as a physicist for the Atomic Energy Commission.
-His work for the Atomic Energy Commission gave him the means to purchase the estate.
+Bill was a World War II veteran who returned to the United States after the war and worked as a physicist for the Atomic Energy Commission.
+His work for the AEC gave him the means to purchase the estate.
 The couple purchased the property at an unknown date in 1957.
 In July 1957, the resort suffered destruction in an arson attack that appeared to be racially motivated.

-After the fire, Bill Johnson in the Call & Post said, “If I die I am going to make certain that this property is made available to Negro youth, who have no opportunity to attend a summer camp”.
-Bill Johnson believed that there was a deliberate attempt to silence the arson story by the Akron Beacon Journal.
-He stated “There was a complete newspaper blackout of the incident by Akron daily and other area newspapers”.
-Later in the article the owner of the Northampton resort, Bill, chillingly says “I was told during the war that this was a fight for democracy overseas – well, I’m fighting for it right here at home now, and if necessary, they may come to call this Johnson’s tomb.”
+After the fire, Bill Johnson told the Call & Post, “If I die I am going to make certain that this property is made available to Negro youth, who have no opportunity to attend a summer camp.”
+Bill Johnson believed that there was a deliberate attempt by the Akron Beacon Journal to silence the arson story.
+He stated, “There was a complete newspaper blackout of the incident by Akron daily and other area newspapers.”
+Later in the article the owner of the Northampton resort, Bill says, “I was told during the war that this was a fight for democracy overseas – well, I’m fighting for it right here at home now, and if necessary, they may come to call this Johnson’s tomb.”
 It is unclear what happened to the Johnson family, as this is the last time the couple appears in the Call & Post.
 The family is never mentioned in the Akron Beacon Journal.